Kong/docs.konghq.com/app/konnect/mesh-manager/service-mesh.md

 content_type: tutorial
 ---

 Using Mesh Manager, you can create global control planes to manage your {{site.mesh_product_name}} meshes.
-This guide explains how to configure a global control plane, then install the Kubernetes demo app so you can start interfacing with {{site.mesh_product_name}} in {{site.konnect_saas}}.
+This guide explains how to configure a global control plane, install the Kubernetes demo app so you can start interfacing with {{site.mesh_product_name}} in {{site.konnect_saas}}, and how to apply {{site.mesh_product_name}} policies.

+In this scenario, you work for a clothing company that has an website where customers can shop online.
+Your clothing company is anticipating a high number of sales for your next clothing launch, so you want to get ahead of this by rate limiting your services so your website doesn't crash due to the increase in traffic.
+You decide that the best way to manage your services is with a service mesh ({{site.mesh_product_name}} in this tutorial).
+Your company already uses {{site.konnect_short_name}} for other services, so you decided to youse {{site.konnect_short_name}} to host your global control plane.

 ## Prerequisites